kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 slurm-jupyter -e pg-relate -A populationgenomics -m 8g -t 2h -u your_user_name
 ```

+Once you are in, you can start a terminal and activate your `pg-relate` environment and run the command above.
+The trees will appear in the file browser to the left where you can double-click to view them.

 **Q4: Try to view some trees close to each other and far from each other.
 Are close trees the same, why?**

 **Q5: Do trees become more different the further away from each other they are, why?**